Ofsted must hold schools accountable for teachers’ wellbeing to make a real difference to their excessive workload, government advisers have told TES.

 Matthew Stevenson, a member of the data management review group, suggested that Ofsted should introduce a new teacher wellbeing judgement "on a trial basis to gauge the impact it has".

 Last week, Sam Freedman, an adviser to Michael Gove when he was education secretary, reached a similar conclusion.
 "Ofsted needs to go further and actively penalise schools that create unsustainable working conditions," the executive director of programmes at Teach First wrote in TES.

-Mr Stevenson, assistant head at Henbury School, a Bristol secondary, does have some reservations about the introduction of a broader workload and wellbeing judgement.
+But Mr Stevenson, assistant head at Henbury School, a Bristol secondary, also warned that the introduction of a broader workload and wellbeing judgement “could become another hoop that schools have to jump through".

-“It could become another hoop that schools have to jump through,” he said.
-“There are so many myths around Ofsted – there will be myths about what you have to do as a school to pass the workload test.”
+"There are so many myths around Ofsted – there will be myths about what you have to do as a school to pass the workload test," he said.

 A Department for Education spokesperson said: "Unnecessary workload is one of the biggest frustrations for teachers.
 We are doing more than ever to tackle this by publishing the results of the three workload review groups…and accepting all their recommendations."